TokaKhaled4/Cinema_Website/README.md

-# Cinema Website
+# Candle Store Website
-## Welcome to the Cinema Website project!
+## Welcome to the Candle Store Website project!

-This is a front-end web development project aimed at creating a user-friendly and visually appealing cinema website.
+This is a front-end web development project aims to provide an aesthetically pleasing and user-friendly interface for customers to explore and purchase candles online.

-## Description

-This website serves as a platform for users to explore and book movie tickets online.
-It provides information about the latest movies, pricing, special events, and more.
-With its modern design and intuitive interface, users can easily navigate through the website to find the movies they want to watch and book tickets conveniently.

 ## Features

+### **1) Header Section**:
+- The header section includes a logo, navigation menu, and icons for search, user account, and shopping cart.
-- **Header Section**: Includes a navigation menu for easy access to different sections of the website.
+- The navigation menu contains links to different sections of the website such as candles, prices, sign-up, login, location, and contact us.
+- Upon hovering over the candles link, a dropdown menu appears displaying different categories of candles.
+- Icons for search, user account, and shopping cart are included in the header.
+### **2) Image Section**:
+- This section displays an image related to the candles store.
+### **3) Special Category Section**:
-- **Home Section**: Introduces the cinema with a brief overview and call-to-action buttons.
+- This section highlights special categories of candles along with a brief description.
-- **Welcome Section**: Highlights key features of the cinema, such as online ticket booking and a relaxing environment.
-- **Movies Section**: Showcases currently playing movies with images, genres, and additional information.
-- **Offer Section**: Presents various offerings of the cinema, including a wide selection of movies, cutting-edge technology, luxury comfort, and more.
-- **Choose Section**: Explains why users should choose this cinema, emphasizing its dedication to delivering unforgettable movie experiences.
-- **Statistics Section**: Displays statistics about the cinema, such as the number of movies released, tickets sold, years in operation, and special events hosted.
-- **Pricing Section**: Provides a pricing table for different ticket types along with their features and purchase buttons.
+- It includes images of different candle products with their names and descriptions.
-- **Testimonial Section**: Features testimonials from satisfied customers, highlighting their positive experiences at the cinema.
-- **Coming Soon Section**: Teases upcoming movies with images, titles, genres, and icons for additional information sources.
-- **News Section**: Shares recent news about the cinema, including updates on movie releases, box office performances, and awards.
+- Quotes and discounts related to the candle products are also showcased.
+### **4) Products Section**:
+- This section features featured products of the candles store.
+- It includes a list of featured product categories.
+- Each featured product is displayed with an image, product name, price, and rating.
-- **Footer Section**: Includes social media icons for easy access to the cinema's social media profiles and a copyright notice.
+- Upon hovering over a product, social media icons appear for sharing.

 ## Technologies Used

 - HTML
 - CSS
+- HTML5
+- CSS3

 ## Getting Started

 To view the website, simply open `https://tokakhaled4.github.io/Cinema_Website/` in a web browser.